Whole Food Center

 Data received by FSN from an international broker in India in 2011 showed that within a month 16 shipments – more than 688,000 pounds – of honey went from the Chinese port of Nansha in Guangzhou China to Little Bee Honey in India.
 Import Genius scanned its database and found that at least six shipments of the honey went from Little Bee to the port of Los Angeles.
 The honey had the same identification numbers of the honey shipped from China.

 Our honey comes from the Davis family in Cayuga Lake, NY.
 Their family business is on it’s fourth generation of beekeeping.
-They offer seasonal varietals, always packed in glass (honey is packed hot, and plastic containers can leach chemicals into the sweet, sweet goodness).
+They offer seasonal varietals, always packed in glass (honey is packed hot, and plastic containers can leach unwanted compounds such as BPA into the sweet, sweet goodness).
 Their royal jelly, bee pollen and propolis are second to none.
 We feel very lucky to have found this wonderful small business.
 You can also find them at the Rochester farmer’s market- tell them Rooted Nutrition sent you.

 Manuka honey comes from bees that feed on nectar from the flowers of Manuka (Leptospermum scoparium).
 Manuka is a scrub-type tree native to New Zealand and parts of Australia and only flowers for about 4 months of the year, making for a short and intense harvest season.